decisionmechanics/lt1910/notes/Handling exceptions.md

 Remember to **handle exceptions**.
 They are common when working with files.

 Try it out on a text file, such as one of the TypeScript files you've created.
+The text of "Dracula" is in the data folder.

 Try reading from a file path that doesn’t exist.
 Was the exception trapped?